phorward/pynetree/README.md

 	p.dump(p.parse("1 + 2 * (3 + 4) + 5"))

-The pynetree project is currently under heavy development, so changes in the function names and syntax may occur and follow.
+The pynetree project is currently under heavy development, so that changes in API, function names, syntax or semantics may occur and need existing projects to be ported.

 Have fun!

 ## FEATURES ##

-The parsing toolkit so far provides
+The pynetree parser development toolkit so far provides

-- A top-down packrat parser with support of direct and indirect left recursive grammars
+- A top-down packrat parser with support of direct and indirect left recursive grammars.
-- Mostly linear parsing time, even for left-recursive grammars
+- Mostly linear parsing time, even for left-recursive grammars.
-- Grammars can be expressed as dict objects or parsed from a BNF grammar
+- Grammars can be expressed as dict objects or by a BNF-grammar.
-- Functions for abstract syntax tree (AST) definition and traversal
+- Support functions for generating and traversing abstract syntax trees (AST).
-- Lexical analysis is performed via regular expressions (re), string or as call-ables
+- Lexical analysis can be performed via regular expressions (re), string or by Python call-ables.

-Please check out https://bitbucket.org/codepilot/pynetree to get the newest updates on the pynetree project.
+Please check out http://pynetree.org to get help and the newest updates on the pynetree project.

 ## REQUIREMENTS ##

 pynetree is written in pure Python.
 It runs natively with Python 2 and 3.
 The only import done so far is the build-in `re` module for regular expression support.
+Nothing else is required!

 # GETTING STARTED #